 CMMS stands for computerized maintenance management software, and CMMS software programs are important tools to be familiar with for companies with significant equipment assets.
 This is largely because they track maintenance activities and the upkeep of the assets.
 This helps track the associated costs of the work, with the ultimate goal of prolonging an assets lifespan at minimal expense.

+Assets commonly tracked in CMMS software include facilities and buildings, equipment, vehicles, machinery, and spare parts.
 Sometimes called enterprise asset management software (EAM software), the goal of CMMS software is to track the upkeep of assets and the associated costs of the work, with an ultimate goal of prolonging an assets lifespan at the most minimal expense possible.
 This means your business and maintenance team can spend time and resources getting profitable jobs done, rather than dealing with equipment related problems.

 Maintenance scheduling, work requests, barcode scanning via mobile app functionality, and user-friendly tools are some of the most desired features of CMMS software.
 The common CMMS features used in maintenance programs by facility managers include: